mcgfeller/py-schemas/README.md

 Despite the popularity of "schema-less" databases, Schemas are needed to validate data and to exchange data with others.
 The primary goal of this proposal is **interoperability**: Use some package that employs a schema written in a schema solution, without re-coding the schema.

 For example, use an SQLalchemy-schemed object as a `Nested` field in a Marshmallow schema, allowing serialization to JSON.
 The emphasis is on using Schemas, without prescribing how Schema libraries organize their internals, and how schemas are constructed using these libraries.

+There is a large number of [pre-existing solutions](ExistingSolutions.md).
+Software created for specific new uses cases, such as GraphQL and some new web frameworks also seem to prefer creating new schema libraries instead of reusing an existing library.
+There is no agreed leading solution, and no generic interoperability, but many ad-hoc 1-1 adapters.

 ## PEP